techakash32/techakash32/README.md

 **The full stack, zero-touch analytics pipeline.**

-Type a plain English question → system auto-generates the SQL → executes it → feeds results to an LLM to write a human-readable business report → auto-delivers the report directly to your WhatsApp.
+Percuss a plain English interrogation → system auto-generates SQL → executes it → feeds results to an LLM to compose a human-readable business report → auto-delivers the report directly to WhatsApp.
 No dashboards.
 No analysts.
-Just answers.
+Just resolutions.

 **Architecture Flow:**
 ```